Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Results and discussion

+All algorithms are evaluated with a runtime limit of 5 seconds for instances with $n=25,42$, and 10 seconds otherwise.
+MOEA/D, NSGA-II, NSGA-III, and RVEA each use a population size of 190 and are terminated when reaching the runtime limit.
+The Das-Dennis method is used when reference directions are needed.
+Standard binary optimization settings are applied, including BinaryRandomSampling, TwoPointCrossover, and BitflipMutation, with GPU-accelerated function evaluations.
+Similarly, bSB and dSB utilize 190 Das-Dennis weight vectors and are configured with a noise amplitude of 0.1.
+For instances with $n=25,42$, the QAIA run for 50 iterations; otherwise, they run for 1000 iterations.
+Both algorithms generate batches of 570,000 candidate solutions in parallel for all weight vectors, followed by Pareto filtering.
+These sampling-filtering steps are repeated until the runtime limit is reached.
+A set of solutions filtered from randomly sampled candidate set is included as sanity baseline, subject to the same runtime limit.

-Specifically, for instances with $n=10$ and $n=20$, the optimal Pareto fronts were obtained via brute-force and the reference points were determined by the minimum cut value of each objective.
-For larger instances with $n=100$ and $n=200$, the best-found front was constructed using the solution set from the algorithm that achieved the highest hypervolume and the reference points were estimated by using the minimum values of each single objective observed across 1,000 randomly sampled solutions.
-For each problem size, five independent random instances were generated for evaluation.
+We report both the number of recovered Pareto-front points and the hypervolume ratio achieved by each algorithm.
+Specifically, for instances with $n=25$, the optimal Pareto fronts were obtained by brute force and the reference points for hypervolume calculation were determined by the minimum cut values of each objective.
+For the IBM data~\cite{Kotil2025}, the reference point and reference front were adopted from~\cite{Kotil2025, king2025multi}.
+For larger instances with $n=100$ and $n=200$, composite Pareto fronts were constructed by combining all non-dominated solutions found by the compared algorithms and the reference points were estimated using the minimum values of each single objective observed across all obtained solutions.
+We generated 8 instances with varying sizes and densities.
+For each instance, every algorithm was executed for five independent runs for evaluation, and average values are presented in Table~\ref{tab:MOEA_compare}.